 The Green Line, also known as the United Nations Buffer Zone divides northern and southern Cyprus.
 It extends approximately 180 km across the island with various checkpoints along the way.

-Where to see Green Line walk
+Where to see the Green Line walk

 Start at the Paphos Gate and either head towards Ledra Street or go the other way towards Toufexis Park.
 If you are planning on visiting Selimiye mosque then you will need to go to Ledra Street.
 This is where the main entry point is located for crossing over to the North side of Nicosia.